When and Where Do I Vote?

 - Make voting by mail a permanent option for all voters.
 (Currently available only by annual application for people who are at least 65 years old, disabled, or out of the county during the entire period of voting.).

-- Adopt vote centers in more counties.* (Currently in Texas, vote centers are universal during early voting and in certain counties, for example, Collin County and Lubbock County, on election day.
+- Adopt vote centers in more counties.* (Currently in Texas, vote centers are universal during early voting and in certain counties, for example, Dallas County, Collin County and Lubbock County, on election day.
+Other counties are in the process of transitioning to election day vote centers.
 Vote centers enable voters to vote near where they work or go to school if that is more convenient.
-Fewer locations also means less personnel required to manage the polling sites; however, more technology is necessary to network the centers in order to avoid double voting.
-See http://www.ncsl.org/research/elections-and-campaigns/states-and-election-reform-the-canvass-november-december-2014.aspx#Vote Centers).
+More technology is necessary to network the centers in order to avoid double voting.
+See http://www.ncsl.org/research/elections-and-campaigns/states-and-election-reform-the-canvass-november-december-2014.aspx#Vote Centers

 - Incentivize voting.** What are the pros and cons of incentives or penalties?
 In reality, it’s a violation of election law to offer incentives, but interesting to consider options, such as tax breaks.
 For information, read: